PHILADELPHIA REFLECTIONS

 Phillies Stadium

-built to house the Dempsey-Tunney prize fight, we have seen six stadiums built there in one lifetime, a seventh in prospect, and three torn down.
-Building stadiums well is not the same as playing sports well, just as buying cameras is not the same hobby as taking photographs.
+Built to house the Dempsey Tunney prize fight, we have seen six stadiums built there in one lifetime, a seventh in prospect, and three torn down.
+Building stadiums well are not the same as playing sports well, just as buying cameras is not the same hobby as taking photographs.
 In both cases, it is possible to get confused as to what hobby you are trying to excel in.
 Anyway, we have just opened stadium number six, for baseball, named Citizens Bank Stadium.

-The new baseball park hold 43,500 spectators, and recently it has been filled to capacity.
+The new baseball park holds 43,500 spectators, and recently it fills to capacity.
 There are four or five million people in the region, so if everybody goes there just once to see what it looks like, it should stay full for four or five years.
 On the days of baseball home games, that is, since it is dead empty for away games, and on days when football and basketball are played in the nearby stadiums dedicated to those sports.

 Veteran's Stadium